millerthegorilla/ansible-collection-picoreos/README.md

 ## tested against
 This repo has only been tested against a rpi4b with 8Gb of ram.

+## requirements
+A control node that has podman and a virtual environment or similar containing ansible.

 ## dependencies
   create a new python virtual environment and install ansible, python3-rpm on the host and pip install rpm in the prefix.
   Tested using Fedora Silverblue as a control node.